 Drink only Bottled water, boiled water, or water purified using a reliable filter or purifier.
 Choose well-cooked food served hot.

-Avoid raw or undercooked meat, fruits that haven't been peeled and vegetables, and food from booths on the street with questionable hygiene.
+Avoid raw or undercooked meat, fruits that haven't been peeled and vegetables, and food from street stalls with questionable hygiene.

 Wash hands frequently with soap and water, or use an Alcohol-based hand sanitizer.